petclippy/medalla/README.md

 }
 clustDf = rbindlist(clustList,fill=T)

-# Create clustOut list that contains links between validators that are always attributed to the same clusters over all non-NA epochs
+# Create clustOut list that contains links between validators that are always attributed to the same clusters over all non-NA epochs.
+Set minimum 3 common non-NA epochs to determine if validators cluster together
 clustOut = list()
 for (val in colnames(clustDf)) {
 	searStart = clustDf[[val]]